test1234d5x2/Wallet-Guru/README For Submission.md

-# INCOMPLETE - PLEASE FIX
+# QUICK SPIN UP OF A READMED

 ## Why is there no single executable file?
 The project had to be broken down into several smaller microservices that connect with each other to create the full application.
 Because of this, each microservice requires installing the correct packages before running.